csiro/stdm/README.md

 - **Specification**: The complete [STDM v0.1 Specification](stdm_spec_v0.1.md) explains the format, structure, and recommended implementation patterns.
 - **Live Demo**: View the [rendered specification](index.html) which is itself an experimental STDM document.
 - **Examples**: Check the examples directory for implementation samples in various formats.
+  - **Floodplain Inundation Study**: [floodplain.html](examples/floodplain.html) - An interactive HTML poster of the open access paper "Floodplain inundation in the Murray–Darling Basin under current and future climate conditions."
+This example embeds the complete paper and provides STDM instructions that enable LLMs to navigate and analyze the content page by page.

 ## ⚠️ Note of Caution